1. Home

 The Ford Kuga is a comfortable family SUV that’s good to drive and extremely practical.
 The plug-in hybrid Kuga boosts its potential fuel economy to an incredible 200+ mpg, while also giving this family-friendly Ford an electric range of 35 miles.

-Larger and more spacious than ever before, the latest Kuga feels like it’s been designed for everyday family life.
+Large and spacious, the Kuga feels like it’s been designed for everyday family life.
 The rear seats, for example, can slide forwards or backwards to maximise passenger or storage space.
 You also get lots of useful equipment as standard, with all plug-in models getting LED headlights, touchscreen navigation and a rear armrest with a pair of cupholders.

 The hybrid system combines a 2.5-litre turbocharged petrol engine with a sophisticated electric motor and lithium-ion battery pack.
 A full charge takes 3.5 hours from a home wall box and the Kuga (with a full tank of fuel) will be capable of covering a useful 465 miles.